markel1974/Symphony/src/vm/core/README.md

 From that point on, every call to that function would execute native code directly, resulting in a massive performance boost, while the rest of the "cold" code continues to run safely in the interpreter.

-### Symmetrical Architecture: The Dual-Role Executor
+### Symmetrical Architecture: Every Instruction is the Master of its Own Destiny

-The foundation for Just-In-Time (JIT) or Ahead-of-Time (AOT) capability is already built into the symmetrical design of the `IOpExecutor` interface.
+A core design philosophy that sets this VM apart from more conventional architectures is the principle that **every instruction should be the master of its own destiny**.
+This concept is the direct answer to the complexity and scattered logic often found even in the most acclaimed virtual machines, where separate, monolithic systems handle interpretation and compilation.

+This VM elevates each instruction to be a self-contained, autonomous entity.
+This is achieved through the **symmetrical design of the `IOpExecutor` interface**, which serves as the foundation for Just-In-Time (JIT) or Ahead-of-Time (AOT) capabilities.

-Each `IOpExecutor` is designed with a dual role, encapsulating the logic for both interpreting and compiling a single instruction:
+Each `IOpExecutor` is designed with a dual role, making it the **single source of truth** for the instruction it represents by encapsulating its entire lifecycle:

 * **`Execute(...)`**: Contains the logic to *interpret* the opcode at runtime.
 * **`Compile(...)`**: Contains the logic to *transpile* the opcode into another format, such as native machine code.